 Really, basically everything goes up to the third line, or the first line, except d & t.
 If you keep that in mind, you just have to be careful about the d & t.

 A popular warm-up exercise for calligraphers and handwriting teachers is to try drawing circles of consistent size across a line.
 I think you're supposed to go fast to really loosen up the muscles, but I don't think I'm at that stage yet - I'm still at the concentrate-really-hard-and-don't-mess-up-because-you're-taking-a-picture-for-the-blog stage, but don't be afraid to mess up!

 If you're just starting out, it may help to take a letter that's troubling you and write that letter over and over again.
 The next step might be to try connecting two letters of different heights, like a - f - a - f - a - f to practise getting from one height to the the next.

 Interesting side note!
-When I was in college I spent some time teaching in Madagascar, an island country off the east coast of Africa.
-Madagascar was previously a French colony, and like Canada, they still have much of the vestiges of French language and culture around.
+When I was in college I spent some time teaching in Madagascar, an island country off the east coast of Africa, previously colonized by the French, like Canada.

 When I was there, a young stationery aficionado wandering around, I discovered Seyes ruled notebooks.
 Having never encountered them before at that time, I stocked up on a few, and I still have one left today!
 The paper quality, however, is no Clairefontaine (and that's being generous...).